Horace William Brown

 Locations in this story: Donhead St. Mary, WiltshireFrance & FlandersCologne Southern Military Cemetery, GermanyBow Marsh Cottage, Semley, WiltshireSt.
 Leonard's Church, SemleyHendon, MiddlesexWinchester, HampshirePetersfield, HampshireTisbury, Wiltshire

-He enlisted in Winchester as a Private and joined the 1st Battalion of the Hampshire Regiment (Service No. 18167), giving his residence at the time as Petersfield, Hampshire.
+He enlisted in Winchester, Hampshire, as a Private and joined the 1st Battalion of the Hampshire Regiment (Service No. 18167), giving his residence at the time as Petersfield, Hampshire.
 He also served with the 14th and 2nd Battalions.
 He served in France & Flanders and was with the 2nd Battalion when he was taken prisoner.
-He died on 16th November 1918 whilst in captivity and was buried at Cologne Southern Military Cemetery in Germany (grave id.
+Whilst in captivity he died of wounds in a German Military Hospital on 16th November 1918 and was buried at Cologne Southern Military Cemetery in Germany (grave id.
 XVII.A.4).
 The cemetery was used not only for original burials but also for men who died in prison camps elsewhere and were re-interred after the Armistice.
-He was awarded the Victory and British War medals.
-He is remembered on the War Memorial in St. Leonard's Churchyard, Semley, and the Semley Baptist Chapel plaque, now in the Church.
+He was awarded the Victory and British War Medals.
+He is remembered on the War Memorial in St. Leonard's Churchyard, Semley, and on the Semley Baptist Chapel plaque, now in the Church.
+His mother was awarded a dependent's pension of 5s.
+(25p) per week which remained in force until her death in 1927.

-He enlisted in Winchester as a Private and joined the 1st Battalion of the Hampshire Regiment (Service No. 18167), giving his residence at the time as Petersfield, Hampshire.
+He enlisted in Winchester, Hampshire, as a Private and joined the 1st Battalion of the Hampshire Regiment (Service No. 18167), giving his residence at the time as Petersfield, Hampshire.
 He also served with the 14th and 2nd Battalions.
 He served in France & Flanders and was with the 2nd Battalion when he was taken prisoner.
-He died on 16th November 1918 whilst in captivity and was buried at Cologne Southern Military Cemetery in Germany (grave id.
+Whilst in captivity he died of wounds in a German Military Hospital on 16th November 1918 and was buried at Cologne Southern Military Cemetery in Germany (grave id.
 XVII.A.4).
 The cemetery was used not only for original burials but also for men who died in prison camps elsewhere and were re-interred after the Armistice.
-He was awarded the Victory and British War medals.
-He is remembered on the War Memorial in St. Leonard's Churchyard, Semley, and the Semley Baptist Chapel plaque, now in the Church.
+He was awarded the Victory and British War Medals.
+He is remembered on the War Memorial in St. Leonard's Churchyard, Semley, and on the Semley Baptist Chapel plaque, now in the Church.
+His mother was awarded a dependent's pension of 5s.
+(25p) per week which remained in force until her death in 1927.